bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image11%20-%20test3%20accuracy.png?raw=true)]()

 ##### Conclusions:
-The configuration presents a nice validation accuracy and no overfit, by the other hand we can see that the accuracy is lower than previous test for testing sample, that lead us to prefer test2 for being more stable in that sense.
+The configuration presents a nice validation accuracy and no overfit, by the other hand I can see that the accuracy is lower than previous test for testing sample, that lead us to prefer test2 for being more stable in that sense.

 ### TEST 4